 Why some viewers might still miss out on HD State of Origin

-Shifting alliances mean some sports fans still won't get HD, and show how much catching-up free-to-air still has to do to remain competitive.
+Shifting alliances mean some sports fans still won't get HD, and shows how free-to-air has a lot of catching up to do in order to remain competitive.

 That's because Southern Cross Austero (SCA) is taking over the licence to rebroadcast Channel Nine in those areas from 1 July from current provider WIN.
 SCA will need new broadcast equipment to transmit 9HD (and also 9Life), and it has confirmed that it won't have that equipment on 1 July, Mumbrella reports.

 While SCA is confident that the system will be up and running by mid-August, it hasn't committed to it being ready by 22 July.
 That means fans in those regions may well have to make do with an SD broadcast of the live match, whether on TV or on their devices.